GaboIFC16/GabolFC16/README.md

 ### *About me:*
-#### :part_alternation_mark:y name is gabriel franco I'm 20 years old I study electronic engineering and telecommunications at the Latina university, I like pizza :pizza: and videogames :video_game:
+#### :part_alternation_mark:y name is gabriel franco I'm 20 years old I study electronic engineering and telecommunications at the Latina university, I like pizza:pizza: and videogames:video_game: